bholmes/SimpleJIT/README.md

 - **Parse simple instruction language** from text files with support for `#` and `//` comments
 - **Execute using a stack-based virtual machine** interpreter (guaranteed cross-platform)
-- **Cross-architecture JIT compilation** to native assembly for both x64 and ARM64 processors
+- **Cross-architecture JIT compilation** with clean separation between ARM64 and x64 code generation
+- **Modular architecture** with dedicated classes for each processor architecture
+- **Advanced memory management** with specialized utility class for cross-platform native memory operations
 - **Two-stage memory allocation** with security-compliant executable memory management
 - **Automatic architecture detection** with processor-specific code generation
 - **Cross-platform compatibility** with intelligent fallback execution strategies